crate/cratedb-guide/docs/ingest/cdc/index.md

 You have a variety of options to connect and integrate with 3rd-party CDC applications, mostly using [CrateDB's PostgreSQL interface].

-CrateDB also provides a few native adapter components, that can be used to leverage its advanced features.
+CrateDB also provides a few native adapter components that can be used to leverage its advanced features.

 This documentation section lists corresponding CDC applications and